deduce-dev/dac-man/docs/install/dependencies.md

 Dac-Man has a modular structure, and by default will only install packages that are necessary to its core functionality.
 To enable Dac-Man's built-in plug-ins, the required additional dependencies must be installed.

-It's possible to install additional dependencies by updating Dac-Man's environment using files in the `dependencies/` directory of the source code repository.
+It is possible to install additional dependencies by updating Dac-Man's environment using files in the `dependencies/` directory of the source code repository.

 ## Installing dependencies for all built-in plug-ins